 PARKINSON DISEASE SPEECH THERAPY

 Problems with speech, including slurred speech and speaking too quietly, are common in people with Parkinson disease.
 These problems develop as muscles weaken in the voice box, throat, mouth, tongue, and lips.

 A voice or speech therapist can help overcome speech problems.
 This may involve training to speak more loudly and clearly, conserving energy when speaking (speaking only important words/phrases), and using nonverbal methods such as a letter or word board, hand signals.

-A speech therapist can also evaluate and treat difficulties with swallowing.
-The medical term for this problem is dysphagia.
+A speech therapist can also evaluate and treat problems with swallowing.
+The medical term for difficulty with swallowing is dysphagia.
 Dysphagia can increase the risk of coughing, choking, or inhaling food (aspiration), which can lead to pneumonia.
 Treatments for dysphagia may include sitting up straight while eating, tilting the head slightly forward, eating small bites and chewing completely, and not speaking while eating.
 Another treatment is the use of a powder to thicken liquids or thin food, making them easier to swallow.